Anshuman-Samantaray/Generative-Adversarial-Network/README.md

 ## How to Use

 1. **Prepare the Data:**
-   - Place the dataset zip file in the specified directory and update the `zip_path` and `extract_path` variables in the code.
+   - Place the dataset zip file in the specified directory and update the `zip_path` and `extract_path` variables in the code as per your requirements.

 2. **Run the Notebook:**
    - Execute the `submission.ipynb` file in a Jupyter environment to perform the entire pipeline, including image preprocessing, data augmentation, GAN training, and evaluation.